What is Relationship and Sexual Addiction?

 Love Addiction and How It Compares to Sex Addiction

 Similar to sex addiction, an individual with love addiction is unable to either stop engaging in potentially harmful sexual acts or can’t discontinue a relationship with a sexual partner despite negative consequences.
-In both types of intimacy disorders, the individual is preoccupied with thoughts about sex or the person they are in a relationship with (or the person they are trying to be in a relationship with) on a daily basis.
+In both types of intimacy disorders, the individual is preoccupied with thoughts about sex or the person they are in a relationship with (or the person they are trying to be in a relationship with) daily.

-How Does Sexual Addiction and Love Addiction Affect the Body and Brain?
+How Does Sexual and Love Addiction Affect the Body and Brain?

 Negative Health Impacts of Sexual Compulsivity in Sex or Love Addiction

 It’s important to understand that sex addicts and some love addicts are at greater risk for certain negative health impacts such as sexually transmitted infections (STI).

 Additionally, people with sex and love addiction can inadvertently put themselves in dangerous and risky situations when pursuing sex.
 For instance, they may meet someone they only know online or through a dating app to have sex.
 This can put them in harm’s way if the person they’re meeting isn’t stable and intends to harm them.
 Continuing to engage in the behavior despite the dangers is one sign of a sex or love addiction.